vmware-automation/solutions-import-beta/AD-ADFS-Blueprint-1.0.0.xml.md

 3. Step1: Deployment Environment tab will be displayed.
 Enter proper values as per your environment and click next
 4. Step2: Application Properties
 Node tab: Enter/Update proper values for nodes i.e. CPU, Memory, Hostname Service tab: As mentioned above property values for each service can be updated directly in blueprint or in deployment profile.
-Enter/Update property values for each service i.e. Active Directory and ADFS_Service service
+Enter/Update property values for each service i.e. Active Directory and ADFS_Service service.

 [![AD-ADFS-Properties][w4]][w4]

-5. Step3: Execution plan: It will show following screenshot [![AD-ADFS-Properties][w5]][w5]
+5. Step3: Execution plan: It will show following screenshot

+[![AD-ADFS-Properties][w5]][w5]
 6. Step 4: Review: Click Deploy
 It’ll start the deployment.
 Wait till deployment completes.